Vladislavlhp7/lay_summarisation/report/report.md

 \end{figure}

 We then use the BioClinicalBERT model to predict the probability of each sentence in the article being _summarising_.
-The top ten $10$ with the highest probability are selected and concatenated to produce the final extractive summary.
+The top $10$ with the highest probability are selected and concatenated to produce the final extractive summary.
 We arrive at this number after analysing the token distribution and finding that $10$ sentences is a reasonable number to fit within the maximum input size of the GPT-2 abstractive model (i.e., $1,024$ tokens split between the ten sentences and their lay paraphrases).
+We also experiment with a top-$15$ strategy only for the Clinical Longformer to fully make use of the sparse attention mechanism (see Section \ref{sec:evaluation-quantitative}).
 While we are aware that this can cause the _dangling anaphora phenomenon_ [@lin2009summarization], we use the extracted text only as an intermediate step fed into the abstractive models which paraphrase it into lay language.